Toma5OD/my-website/README.md

 This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License**.
 You may use this code for personal and non-commercial purposes with proper attribution to the original author.

 For more details about the license, visit: [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-## How to Contribute

-As this project may become monetized, contributions are currently not accepted.
-However, feel free to reach out via the contact page if you would like to discuss collaboration opportunities.